Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Introduction

 \subsection{Organization of the paper}

-The rest of this paper is organized as follows.
-In Section \ref{sec:sampling} we present an adaptive training and sampling framework of score-based diffusion models, and provide a $\cA\cW_2$-quantification error bound between the output distribution and data distribution.
-In Section \ref{stability}, we turn to a specific mean-variance portfolio selection problem, and establish the model stability in terms of the adapted Wasserstein metric (i.e., the value function is Lipschitz in the adapted Wasserstein metric).
-Section \ref{sec:app} focuses on applications of the theoretical results and, in particular, develops a policy gradient algorithm based on generative environment along with experimental results. \ref{conclusion} concludes the main context.
-Appendices include technical discussions and proofs of the main results in Section \ref{sec:sampling}.
+{ The rest of this paper is organized as follows.
+In Section \ref{sec:sampling}, we review the static score-based diffusion framework, explain its limitations for dynamic data, and present our adaptive training and sampling method.
+Section \ref{sec:mainresults} provides a quantitative $\cA\cW_2$ error bound between the output distribution and the data distribution.
+In Section \ref{stability}, we turn to a specific mean-variance portfolio selection problem and establish model stability in terms of the adapted Wasserstein metric (i.e., the value function is Lipschitz in the adapted Wasserstein metric).
+Section \ref{sec:app} implements the adaptive sampler and evaluates its generative fidelity and downstream portfolio performance, using a TD3-style policy-gradient algorithm.
+Section \ref{conclusion} concludes the main text.
+The appendices include technical discussions and proofs of the theoretical results.}

-We will close this section by introducing frequently used notation in the paper.
+We close this section by introducing notation used frequently throughout the paper.